magento/devdocs/guides/v2.2/config-guide/bootstrap/magento-modes.md

 *	An {% glossarytooltip 53da11f1-d0b8-4a7e-b078-1e099462b409 %}exception{% endglossarytooltip %} is thrown in the error handler, rather than being logged
 *	An exception is thrown when an {% glossarytooltip c57aef7c-97b4-4b2b-a999-8001accef1fe %}event{% endglossarytooltip %} subscriber cannot be invoked

-For more information, see <a href="{{page.baseurl}}config-guide/cli/config-cli-subcommands-mode.html">Set the Magento mode</a>.
+For more information, see <a href="{{ page.baseurl }}config-guide/cli/config-cli-subcommands-mode.html">Set the Magento mode</a>.

 <h2 id="mode-production">Production mode</h2>
 You should run the Magento software in production mode when it's deployed to a production server.
-After optimizing the server environment (database, web server, and so on), you should run the <a href="{{page.baseurl}}config-guide/cli/config-cli-subcommands-static-view.html">static view files deployment tool</a> to write static view files to the Magento `pub/static` directory.
+After optimizing the server environment (database, web server, and so on), you should run the <a href="{{ page.baseurl }}config-guide/cli/config-cli-subcommands-static-view.html">static view files deployment tool</a> to write static view files to the Magento `pub/static` directory.

 This improves performance because static files don't go through the fallback mechanism; instead, URLs for static files are created as needed.